ilakisp/NBA_lineup_optimizer/README.md

 # Project idea
-Project aimed to develop a ML model for choosing daily 7-man lineup for National Basketball Association games, with certain restrictions.

 With the rapid rise of Daily Fantasy sports betting options for different sports (basketball, football, mma) on different platforms (DraftKings,Fanduel), I thought it could be an interesting project to try and build a ML model that would analyze, predict and optimize a best-performing lineup on any given match-day.

 The way Daily Fantasy betting works is by giving you a certain amount of virtual money (salary cap) that you can then use to pick and choose players for your daily lineup.
 Players of course come at a cost - better players with higher cost, worse players with lower cost.
 Once you pick your lineup, you can enter competitions/tournaments against other bettors who picked their own lineup.

 The idea of the project that if the betting sites do not set player-salaries at perfect efficiency, a well built model can provide some competitive adavantage over other players picking their team at random.

 # Project structure